 For many wood stove users, efficiency and saving money are the biggest reasons they switched to heating with a wood burning stove.
-If you heat your home with wood, you can save big-time.
+If you heat your home with wood, you can save money on winter heating.
 In fact, typical wood stove users spend only half as much on winter heating as homeowners who heat with propane, fuel oil, or electric baseboards.
 But traditional wood stoves aren’t perfectly efficient.
-Catalyst, MF Fire’s efficient wood burning stove has a smart efficiency of 90%, meaning our customers use less fuel and save on home heating every winter.
+MF Fire’s wood burning stoves have high efficiency, meaning our customers use less fuel and save on home heating every winter.

 Do you want to learn how to save money on heating, or exactly how much you can save if you heat your home with wood?
 We ran the numbers to show you.

 According to Efficiency Maine, “high-efficiency and low-particulate wood stoves are a renewable and cost-effective way to heat your home.”
 We used their home heating cost comparison tool to compare 8 different home heating systems, including typical EPA certified wood stoves, pellet stoves, and MF Fire’s efficient wood burning stoves.

 For a 1,500 sq. ft. home in a climate with moderate winters, it will cost only about $1,150 per year to heat the home with an MF Fire wood stove.
 That is a $350 annual savings over a typical EPA certified wood stove, an $800 annual savings over a pellet stove, and a $2,500 savings over a propane furnace.
 That means over the lifetime of typical wood stoves, MF Fire wood stoves can save you over $8,500 on your winter heating bill.
 The Nova Series stoves are some of the best wood stoves for the money because it can save you thousands of dollars per winter on heating.